fvandergiessen-ciphix/realceipt/README.md

 ## About the project

-This project uses the app using Django REST Framework to create a web app where receipts can be uploaded to and retrieved from an SQL database.
+This project uses the Django REST Framework to create a web app where receipts can be uploaded to and retrieved from an SQL database.
 The user can upload receipts of any file type.

 ## Requirements